9 Days Tour from Fes - Best Itinerary

 Our Tour Price

-The price for this 9-day Sahara Desert tour from Fes start from €980 per person, and it can be completely customized to suit your interests and schedule.
-Keep in mind that many factors, like the time of year you travel and the type of lodging you choose, also affect the price.
+The price for this 9-day Sahara Desert tour from Fes starts from €980 per person.
+The tour can be fully customized based on your preferences, travel dates, and schedule.
+Please note that the final price may vary depending on the season of travel and the level of accommodation selected.

 9 Days Desert Tour from Fes Included and Excluded: